RainRat/pyqwk/README.md

 - `--cutquoting` or `-c`
 Delete quoted text (that uses ">" as quoting character).

+- `--individualfiles` or `-i`
+Put each individual message in its own file according to its SHA1 hash (if you have contributions of qwk packets from multiple people, avoids duplication)

 ## Known Issues

 - Some `.qwk` packets from this era use a ZIP compression method that modern Python doesn't know.
 To work around this issue: